-The Internal Audit Department is an independent function that reports directly to the Chairman of the Audit Committee on audit matters and administratively to the CFO.
-The Audit Committee approves the hiring, removal, evaluation and compensation of the head of the internal audit department.
+The Internal Audit department is an independent function that reports directly to the Chairman of the Audit Committee on audit matters and administratively to the CEO.

 The Internal Audit Charter empowers the internal auditors to provide independent and objective assessments and consulting services which are designed to evaluate the adequacy and effectiveness of the Group's system of internal controls.
 A risk-based approach is used to develop the annual audit plan to ensure that all high risk areas are monitored for proper coverage and audit frequency.